Skip to content

 The Mojito is one of the most popular classic cocktails around the world!
 So, you will be pleased to know that you have the perfect excuse to enjoy a few Mojitos on National Mojito Day!

-The Mojito is a conventional Cuban highball!
-It consists of white rum, mint, sparkling water, lime juice, and sugar.
 However, there have been a lot of different variations on the classic drink, with people adding different fruits, such as strawberry and mango mojitos.
 Some people also enjoy sparkling mojitos, finishing off their drink with a splash of champagne!
 You can certainly have a lot of fun experimenting.

-How to celebrate National Mojito Day
+How to Celebrate National Mojito Day

 Of course, the best way to observe National Mojito Day is by making your own version of the cocktail.
 We’re going to take you through how to make a Mojito.